-Need to optimize a quadratic function subject to linear constraints.

-Quadratic optimization problems are a well-known class of mathematical programming problems for which efficient methods (and tools) exist.
+- Need to optimize a quadratic function subject to linear constraints. - Quadratic optimization problems are a well-known class of mathematical programming problems for which efficient methods (and tools) exist.

-But why the SVM have been so successful?
+But why has the SVM been so successful?

-\ldots the improvement by finding the maximum margin classifier does not seem to be so strong \ldots right?
+... the improvement by finding the maximum margin classifier does not seem to be so strong ... right?

-The answer lies in their ability to deal with non-linearly separable sets in an efficient way using so called kernel trick (see a later lecture).
+The answer lies in their ability to deal with non-linearly separable sets efficiently using the kernel trick (see a later lecture).

-The main bottleneck of SVM's is in complexity of quadratic programming (QP).
+► The main bottleneck of SVM is quadratic programming (QP) complexity.
 A naive QP solver has cubic complexity.

-- The main bottleneck of SVM's is in complexity of quadratic programming (QP).
-A naive QP solver has cubic complexity. - For small problems any general purpose optimization algorithm can be used.
+- ► The main bottleneck of SVM is quadratic programming (QP) complexity.
+A naive QP solver has cubic complexity. - For small problems, any general-purpose optimization algorithm can be used.

-- The main bottleneck of SVM's is in complexity of quadratic programming (QP).
-A naive QP solver has cubic complexity. - For small problems any general purpose optimization algorithm can be used. - For large problems this is usually not possible, many methods avoiding direct solution have been devised.
+- ► The main bottleneck of SVM is quadratic programming (QP) complexity.
+A naive QP solver has cubic complexity. - For small problems, any general-purpose optimization algorithm can be used. - ► For large problems, this is usually not possible; many methods avoiding direct solutions have been devised.

-- The main bottleneck of SVM's is in complexity of quadratic programming (QP).
-A naive QP solver has cubic complexity. - For small problems any general purpose optimization algorithm can be used. - For large problems this is usually not possible, many methods avoiding direct solution have been devised. - These methods usually decompose the optimization problem into a sequence of smaller ones.
+- ► The main bottleneck of SVM is quadratic programming (QP) complexity.
+A naive QP solver has cubic complexity. - For small problems, any general-purpose optimization algorithm can be used. - ► For large problems, this is usually not possible; many methods avoiding direct solutions have been devised. - ► These methods usually decompose the optimization problem into a sequence of smaller ones.
 Intuitively,

-- The main bottleneck of SVM's is in complexity of quadratic programming (QP).
-A naive QP solver has cubic complexity. - For small problems any general purpose optimization algorithm can be used. - For large problems this is usually not possible, many methods avoiding direct solution have been devised. - These methods usually decompose the optimization problem into a sequence of smaller ones.
-Intuitively, start with a (smaller) subset of training examples.
+- ► The main bottleneck of SVM is quadratic programming (QP) complexity.
+A naive QP solver has cubic complexity. - For small problems, any general-purpose optimization algorithm can be used. - ► For large problems, this is usually not possible; many methods avoiding direct solutions have been devised. - ► These methods usually decompose the optimization problem into a sequence of smaller ones.
+Intuitively, - starts with a (smaller) subset of training examples.

-- The main bottleneck of SVM's is in complexity of quadratic programming (QP).
-A naive QP solver has cubic complexity. - For small problems any general purpose optimization algorithm can be used. - For large problems this is usually not possible, many methods avoiding direct solution have been devised. - These methods usually decompose the optimization problem into a sequence of smaller ones.
-Intuitively, - start with a (smaller) subset of training examples. - Find an optimal solution using any solver.
+- ► The main bottleneck of SVM is quadratic programming (QP) complexity.
+A naive QP solver has cubic complexity. - For small problems, any general-purpose optimization algorithm can be used. - ► For large problems, this is usually not possible; many methods avoiding direct solutions have been devised. - ► These methods usually decompose the optimization problem into a sequence of smaller ones.
+Intuitively, - starts with a (smaller) subset of training examples. - Find an optimal solution using any solver.

-- The main bottleneck of SVM's is in complexity of quadratic programming (QP).
-A naive QP solver has cubic complexity. - For small problems any general purpose optimization algorithm can be used. - For large problems this is usually not possible, many methods avoiding direct solution have been devised. - These methods usually decompose the optimization problem into a sequence of smaller ones.
-Intuitively, - start with a (smaller) subset of training examples. - Find an optimal solution using any solver. - Afterwards, only support vectors matter in the solution!
+- ► The main bottleneck of SVM is quadratic programming (QP) complexity.
+A naive QP solver has cubic complexity. - For small problems, any general-purpose optimization algorithm can be used. - For large problems, this is usually not possible; many methods avoiding direct solutions have been devised. - ► These methods usually decompose the optimization problem into a sequence of smaller ones.
+Intuitively, - starts with a (smaller) subset of training examples. - Find an optimal solution using any solver. - Afterwards, only support vectors matter in the solution!
 Leave only them in the training set, and add new training examples.

-- The main bottleneck of SVM's is in complexity of quadratic programming (QP).
-A naive QP solver has cubic complexity. - For small problems any general purpose optimization algorithm can be used. - For large problems this is usually not possible, many methods avoiding direct solution have been devised. - These methods usually decompose the optimization problem into a sequence of smaller ones.
-Intuitively, - start with a (smaller) subset of training examples. - Find an optimal solution using any solver. - Afterwards, only support vectors matter in the solution!
-Leave only them in the training set, and add new training examples. - This iterative procedure decreases the (general) cost function.
+- ► The main bottleneck of SVM is quadratic programming (QP) complexity.
+A naive QP solver has cubic complexity. - For small problems, any general-purpose optimization algorithm can be used. - ► For large problems, this is usually not possible; many methods avoiding direct solutions have been devised. - ► These methods usually decompose the optimization problem into a sequence of smaller ones.
+Intuitively, - starts with a (smaller) subset of training examples. - Find an optimal solution using any solver. - Afterwards, only support vectors matter in the solution!
+Leave only them in the training set, and add new training examples. - ► This iterative procedure decreases the (general) cost function.